 Both Apple and Google are pushing very hard with their watches.
 Today Garmin is several steps ahead in two very important points: autonomy and sports use.
 But if they want to stay in the fight they must have different applications, and for that it is necessary to offer economic benefits to the companies that are going to develop products for Connect IQ, either by giving them the option to sell them to obtain income, or by means of contests or sponsored applications.
 They have developed a platform for the future, but the work does not end there, it is necessary to continue investing resources so that their growth continues.

-After a few weeks of intensive use, both on a daily basis and while training and practicing a wide variety of sports, I can say that the Vivoactive has left me surprised as well as satisfied, and that satisfaction has grown as I have used it more and more, because of the feeling produced by: "Well, it does this too, and this too."
+After a few weeks of intensive use, both daily and training and practicing a variety of sports, I can say that the Vivoactive has left me surprised as well as satisfied.
+Moreover, that satisfaction has been growing the more I used it, because of the feeling produced by the: "Well, it also does this.
+And this."

 I have always valued it not as a GPS running watch, but as a fitness watch, an activity monitor or an intelligent watch, but it is during various workouts that the best version of the Vivoactive comes to light, the one that stands out as a good sports watch.